imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 ## Step 4 — Backprojection

 The final step paints the behavioural states **back onto the raw images**, so you can verify frame by frame that the computed labels match what the cells are actually doing.
 It is built directly into this sub-tab and works on the cell type selected at the top of Single Cell.
+In practice, this is the **final validation step** of the whole curation workflow: use it to confirm that the names you assigned in Step 2 correspond to what the cells really look like.

 ### Live overlay in napari